wilson-lab/nat-tech/README.md

 source("~/nat-tech/R/parameters.R")
 ```

-Third, save your 2 or 3 channel image as a .tif file (as shown below) in
+Third, save your 2 channel image as a .tif file (as shown below) in the
-the correct folder, this was specified in the step before.
-The way you
+correct folder, this was specified in the step before.
+The first channel
+should be your GFP channel and the second channel should be the channel
-name this file is also important.
+with the background stain.
+The way you name this file is also important.
 The format for a split-gal4 line is
 date_templatebrain_celltype_AD_GDBD_expnum or for a Gal4 line is
 date_templatebrain_celltype_Gal4_expnum.